Ruth First: Treason trial and detention

 She was often questioned about her involvement in Rivonia, but she never revealed any information to the police.
 Her brother Ronald was also detained, though he was released three weeks later.
 Ruth was later moved to the Pretoria Central Prison where she was put under much higher security.
 She was eventually brought back to Marshall Square in Johannesburg and released on 7 November 1963.
 However, she was then arrested a second time for another period of 90 days after the Minister of Justice re-sentenced activists who served their 90 days without revealing information to the police (though she only served an extra 27 days).
 While in prison, she performed a short-lived hunger strike.
-Ruth attempts suicide by consuming a bottle of pills prescribed to her to treat a stress-induced stomach ulcer, but she does not succeed in her attempt.
+Ruth attempted suicide by consuming a bottle of pills prescribed to her to treat a stress-induced stomach ulcer, but she did not succeed in her attempt.
 Ruth was released from prison 4 December 1963 with no charges.